pattobrien/sidecar/docs/usage_guides/using_rules_in_project.md

 # Using Sidecar within a Dart or Flutter Project  <a name="development-usage"></a>

-There are 3 modes which Sidecar can be run in: server, cli, or debug (WIP).
+There are 2 modes which Sidecar can be run in: IDE Server or Cli mode.
 ## IDE Server Mode <a name="server-usage"></a>

 In Server mode, Sidecar boots up using the ```analyzer_plugin``` APIs created by the Dart team.
 To enable Sidecar to display lints and assist recommendations within your IDE, perform the following setup steps: